bounswe/bounswe2017group4/api/README.md

 ```
 6. Open a NEW console window (do not close the one where app.py is running).
   * These processes require authentication with username=berkerol and password=group4
-  * GET: Retrive a list of books
+  * GET: Retrive all books
     ```
     $ curl -u berkerol:group4 -i http://localhost:5000/api/books
     ```